VanNostrandLab/peak/README.md

 Note:

  - The indentation of the command does not matter, you can write it on the same line.
- - The order of bam and peak files followed by `--ip_bams`, `input_bams`, and `peak_bed` DOES matter, make sure you pass them in a consistent order for these three parameters.
+ - The order of bam and peak files followed by `--ip_bams`, `input_bams`, and `peak_beds` DOES matter, make sure you pass them in a consistent order for these three parameters.
  - There are 3 cutoffs can be set for fine tune the peak filtering, see Usage part for more details.
+ - If the pipeline failed, check the log to identify the error and make necessary changes, re-run the pipeline will skip successfully processed parts only continue to processed failed and unprocessed parts.

 ## Output
 The peak pipeline will output 5 different types of files into the current work directory